devvynl/devvynl/README.md

 - 👋 Hi, I’m @devvynl
 - 👀 I’m interested in baking & fitness
-- 🌱 I’m currently in a full stack engineering program
+- 🌱 Currently in a full stack engineering program
 - 📚 A former dental nerd that loves learning & challenging myself
 - 📫 How to reach me devvynm@gmail.com